 Taxation of the Fund's Income.
 No U.S. federal income tax is paid by the Fund on its income.
-Instead, the Fund files annual partnership returns, and each U.S. Shareholder is required to report on its U.S. federal income tax return its allocable share of the income, gain, loss, deductions and credits reflected on such partnership returns.
-If the Fund recognizes income, including interest on cash equivalents and net capital gains from cash settlement of Benchmark Component Futures Contracts, for a taxable year, Shareholders must report their share of these items even though the Fund makes no distributions of cash or property during the taxable year.
-Consequently, a Shareholder may be taxable on income or gain recognized by the Fund but receive no cash distribution with which to pay the resulting tax liability or may receive a distribution that is insufficient to pay such liability.
+Instead, the Fund files annual partnership returns, and each U.S. Shareholder is required to report on its U.S. federal income tax return its allocable share of the income, gain, loss, deductions, and credits reflected on such partnership returns.
+The Fund's income, gain, loss, deduction, or credits will include its allocable share of those items derived from its interests in the Underlying Funds.
+If the Fund recognizes income for a taxable year, including interest and/or net capital gains from the cash settlement of commodity interests as a result of its investment in an Underlying Fund, Shareholders must report their share of these items even though the Fund makes no distributions of cash or property during the taxable year.
+Consequently, a Shareholder may be taxable on income or gain recognized by the Fund (including the Fund's allocable share of income or gain derived from the Underlying Funds) but receive no cash distribution with which to pay the resulting tax liability or may receive a distribution that is insufficient to pay such tax liability.
 Because the Sponsor currently does not intend to make distributions, it is likely that a U.S. Shareholder that realizes net income or gain with respect to Shares for a taxable year will be required to pay any resulting tax from sources other than Fund distributions.
 Additionally, individuals with modified adjusted gross income in excess of \$200,000 (\$250,000 in the case of married individuals filing jointly) and certain estates and trusts are subject to an additional 3.8% tax on their "net investment income," which generally includes net income from interest, dividends, annuities, royalties, and rents, and net capital gains (other than certain amounts earned from trades or businesses).
 Also included as income subject to the additional 3.8% tax is income from businesses involved in the trading of financial instruments or commodities.
 Shareholders subject to this provision may be required to pay this 3.8% surtax on interest income and capital gains allocated to them by the Fund.

 Monthly Conventions for Allocations of the Fund's Profit and Loss and Capital Account Restatements.
-Under Code section 704, the determination of a partner's distributive share of any item of income, gain, loss, deduction or credit is governed by the applicable organizational document unless the allocation provided by such document lacks "substantial economic effect."
+Under Code section 704, the determination of a partner's distributive share of any item of income, gain, loss, deduction, or credit is governed by the applicable organizational document unless the allocation provided by such document lacks "substantial economic effect."
 An allocation that lacks substantial economic effect nonetheless will be respected if it is in accordance with the partners' interests in the partnership, determined by considering all facts and circumstances relating to the economic arrangements among the partners.
-Subject to the possible exception for certain conventions to be used by the Fund as discussed below, allocations pursuant to the Trust Agreement should be considered as having substantial economic effect or being in accordance with Shareholders' interests in the Fund.
+Subject to the possible exception for certain conventions to be used by the Fund, as discussed below, allocations pursuant to the Trust Agreement should be considered as having substantial economic effect or being in accordance with Shareholders' interests in the Fund.